ChristiLewis/weather-dashboard/README.md

 ## License 👮
-* Contents are credited as inspired by the bootcamp mentioned above.
-UM Coding Bootcamp content it primarily MIT license, open source.
+* Contents are credited as inspired by the Bootcamp mentioned above.
+UM Coding Bootcamp content is primarily MIT license, open-source.

 ## Badges 🥇
 * There are no badges generated at this time.
 For more information: [shields.io](https://shields.io/)